-\begin{example}[It\^ o-process-driven models] Let us consider the standard It\^o-process setting used, e.g., in \cite{KarShr98}.
-We fix $d\in\N$ and let $(W_t)_{t\in [0,T]}$ be a $d$-dimensional Brownian motion and $(\sF_t)_{t\in [0,T]}$ its augmented filtration.
+We conclude this section with an example in a ``Brownian'' setting. \begin{example}[(It\^{o}-process-driven models)] Let us consider the standard It\^{o}-process setting used, for example, in \cite{KarShr98}.
+We fix $d\in\N$ and let $(W_t)_{t\in[0,T]}$ be a $d$-dimensional Brownian motion and $(\sF_t)_{t\in[0,T]}$ its augmented filtration.
 The stock price dynamics are given by

-with the $d$-dimensional column-vector process $(\mu_t)_{t\in [0,T]}$ and the $d\times d$-matrix process $(\sigma_t)_{t\in [0,T]}$ are progressively measurable, and such that the integrals in \eqref{equ:ito-S} are well defined.
+with the $d$-dimensional column-vector process $(\mu_t)_{t\in[0,T]}$ and the $d\times d$-matrix process $(\sigma_t)_{t\in[0,T]}$ are progressively measurable, and such that the integrals in (\ref{equito-S}) are well defined.

-With no invertibility requirements imposed on it, $\sigma_t$ can be assumed to be a square matrix, i.e., that there are as many risky assets as there are independent Brownian motions, without loss of generality.
-For later use, we define the linear-subspace-valued process $(I_t)_{t\in [0,T]}$ - called the \define{span process} - by
+With no invertibility requirements imposed on it, $\sigma_t$ can be assumed to be a square matrix, that is, that there are as many risky assets as there are independent Brownian motions, without loss of generality.
+For later use, we define the linear-subspace-valued process $(I_t)_{t\in[0,T]}$---called the \textit{span process}---by